5genesis/Dispatcher/README.md

 ## Versioning

+- 1.2.4 - Added VNFD and NSD update to the MANO API features and image uploading.
-- 1.2.3 - Move to *fastjsonschema* for draft 7 schema validation
+- 1.2.3 - Move to *fastjsonschema* for draft 7 schema validation.
-- 1.2.0 - *MANO wrapper* is included now inside the *Dispatcher* as a new container
+- 1.2.0 - *MANO wrapper* is included now inside the *Dispatcher* as a new container.
-- 1.1.0 - Added logging in the *Dispatcher* and the *Validator*
+- 1.1.0 - Added logging in the *Dispatcher* and the *Validator*.
-- 1.0.0 - First stable version including all features
+- 1.0.0 - First stable version including all features.

 ## Next steps

-- Add user authentication and registration
+- Add user authentication and registration.
-- Add cross-platform features
+- Add cross-platform features.
-- Unify config files

 ## Authors